Sport in Calgary

-The Canadian city of Calgary, Alberta, is home to a relatively deep-seated tradition of winter sports.
+Calgary, Alberta, Canada, is home to a deep-seated tradition of winter sports.
 Much of this stems from its location, with proximity to the Alberta Rocky Mountains and Banff National Park.
 After hosting the 1988 Winter Olympics, the city has also had winter sports and training facilities.
-Beyond winter sports, Calgary has a number of professional and amateur sports teams and is a major world pro rodeo centre, with the city's Stampede Park holding the annual Calgary Stampede.
+Beyond winter sports, Calgary has several professional and amateur sports teams and is a major world pro rodeo center, with the city's Stampede Park holding the annual Calgary Stampede.

-Calgary boasts a variety of sport leagues in the summer and winter seasons.
-Australian football, basketball, cricket, field hockey, futsal, ice hockey, lacrosse, netball, soccer, sailing, and volleyball are all available in various locations throughout Calgary.
+Calgary boasts a variety of sports leagues in the summer and winter seasons.
+Australian football, basketball, cricket, field hockey, futsal, ice hockey, lacrosse, netball, soccer, sailing, volleyball, and ringette are all available in various locations throughout Calgary.